k2-fsa/sherpa/docs/source/onnx/tts/mms.rst

 .. literalinclude:: ./code/vits-mms.py

-The you can run it with:
+You can then run it with:

 .. code-block:: bash